lammps/lammps/doc/src/compute_ave_sphere_atom.rst

 Description
 """""""""""

-Define a computation that calculates the local density and temperature for each atom and neighbors inside a spherical cutoff.
+Define a computation that calculates the local mass density and temperature for each atom and neighbors inside a spherical cutoff.

 The optional keyword *cutoff* defines the distance cutoff